-Blue Banded Bees are one of our most beautiful native bees as they have bands of metallic blue fur across their black abdomens.
-The male has five coloured stripes, whilst the female has four.
-Unlike most others, this bee lives a solitary lifestyle with females building nests alone after mating.
+Blue-banded Bees are one of our most beautiful native bees as they have bands of metallic blue fur.
+Males have five stripes, whilst the female has four.
+This bee lives a solitary lifestyle with females building nests alone after mating.
 They perform a special type of pollination called 'buzz pollination' which involves the bee shivering its flight muscles causing pollen to shoot out of a tiny capsule hidden inside some species of flowers.
 The pollen is collected for the nest and whilst being carried from flower to flower, it pollinates the flowers.
 Quite a few of our native flowers require buzz pollination such as Hibbertia and Senna.

 Chequered Cuckoo Bee